PIesPnuema/CiscoCodeSnippets/README.md

 Figure (2-1)

 - When the ***Snippets File*** search bar opens click on the language you wish to add the configurations to.
-- in our example we will use the cisco.json file
+- in our example, we will use the cisco.json file

 ![snippets menu](/resources/figure0-2.png)
 Figure (2-2)

 - We will only go over how to change the snippet code and not talk about what the JSON is doing.

 - The `    "prefix": "cInitial",    ` field below sets our abbreviation name.
-We can change this to any name we would rather use to have this snippet paste its self into our configurations (program).
+We can change this to any name we would rather use to have this snippet paste itself into our configurations (program).

 ```
     "Cisco Initial Configuration": {